Xiaomi: 2014–2020

 In May 2018, Xiaomi began selling smart home products in the United States through Amazon.

 In June 2018, Xiaomi became a public company via an initial public offering on the Hong Kong Stock Exchange, raising $4.72 billion.

 On 7 August 2018, Xiaomi announced that Holitech Technology Co.
 Ltd., Xiaomi's top supplier, would invest up to $200 million over the next three years to set up a major new plant in India.

 In August 2018, the company announced POCO as a mid-range smartphone line, first launching in India.

-In Q4 of 2018, the Xiaomi Poco F1 became the best selling smartphone sold online in India.
+In Q4 of 2018, the Xiaomi Pocophone F1 became the best-selling smartphone sold online in India.
 The Pocophone was sometimes referred to as the "flagship killer" for offering high-end specifications at an affordable price.

+The company opened new headquarters in Beijing in July 2019 after almost four years of construction.

 In October 2019, the company announced that it would launch more than 10 5G phones in 2020, including the Mi 10/10 Pro with 5G functionality.

+On 5 November 2019, Xiaomi announced that it would enter the Japanese market.
+It established a subsidiary, Xiaomi Japan, as parts of its effort to enter the Japanese smartphone market.

-On 17 January 2020, Poco became a separate sub-brand of Xiaomi with entry-level and mid-range devices.
+On 17 January 2020, POCO India became a separate sub-brand of Xiaomi with entry-level and mid-range devices, followed by its global counterpart on 24 November 2020.

+In March 2020, Xiaomi launched their first foldable phone, the Mi Mix Fold.
+Powered by Qualcomm Snapdragon 888 with an 8.01-inch foldable AMOLED display when open and a 6.5-inch external display when folded.
 In March 2020, Xiaomi showcased its new 40W wireless charging solution, which was able to fully charge a smartphone with a 4,000mAh battery from flat in 40 minutes.

-In October 2020, Xiaomi became the third largest smartphone maker in the world by shipment volume, shipping 46.2 million handsets in Q3 2020.
+In October 2020, Xiaomi became the third-largest smartphone maker in the world by shipment volume, shipping 46.2 million handsets in Q3 2020.